 A Brief Story of My Life

+I grew up in a small place called Orkanger – a small countryside place with about 30 000 inhabitants.
+When I was 9, my parents moved to Nesodden, a lovely litte peninsula in the outskirts of Oslo, the Norwegian capital city.
 So in the summer of 86, I once again found myself in a new house at a new place.
 I started at the local Steiner school, which I attended for 2.5 years, until end 1988.
 At that time, my dad got a nice job in Brussels, with diplomatic status, tax exemptions and all sorts of niceties.

 In Brussels I started at the Scandinavian School of Brussels.
 As I picked up French pretty quickly, I decided to look for a greater challenge, and went over to Lycée Francais de Belgique Jean Monet in 1990.
 The French system represented quite a change from the cosiness of the Scandinavian School, and I have never regretted that choice.
 While the school in itself was exciting and challenging, I loved my extra-curricular activities already back then.
 My favorite of which was the school theatre group, Le Theatre de l’Astrolabe.

 In 1993, I once again headed back to Norway.
 Since the quality of the French international system ranks in the European top level (by far beating Norwegian schools), I decided to continue at the Lycee Francais d’Oslo Rene Cassin, where I got my baccalaureat in 1996.